 In commercial property, the handover of premises is a critical time to take note of important issues and matters requiring attention.
 These notes can later support the tenant or the landlord in any matters of debate or dispute.
 There is a handover process at the beginning of occupancy and again at the end of the occupancy.

-In all respects, the occupancy of the tenant and the premises handover should be in accordance with the lease.
+In all respects, the occupancy of the tenant and the handover of the premises should be in accordance with the lease.
 This says that you as a property or leasing manager must read the lease and understand it.
 Even in a single property with many different tenants, the leases can be different and usually are.
 The ‘make good’ clauses and the ‘handover provisions’ of the lease are unique and should be understood relative to each tenancy.

 Taking photos also is part of the documentation of premises at handover time.
 It is recommended that the photographs taken are date and time stamped in the camera, and the photographs are later saved as ‘gif’ files and not ‘jpg’.
 This is because ‘gif’ files are a more stable and fixed format.
 Keep good lease handover records in photographic format.